In a Hurry?

-Next up, it's time to blot again.
-With the water now mixed in with the red wine, you'll be able to suck up more liquid and dilute most of the red wine still existing with the cold water you used.
+Next up, it’s time to blot again.
+With part water now mixed in with the red wine, you’ll be able to suck up more liquid and dilute most of the red wine still existing with the cold water you used.

 Using White Vinegar to Clean

 For this guide, we’ll be using vinegar to get rid of those nasty stains.
 Once you’ve finished the blotting above, you’ll want to mix 2 cups of warm water (remember, not hot!) with a splash of dishwashing liquid and a tablespoon of white vinegar.
 Other vinegar, like brown or balsamic, will only stain the carpet fibres further.